seanelliott86/personal-site/src/blog/2025-01-27-845-day-update-since-i-made-a-website.md

 I identified a few presets for different images use cases, for instance my blog articles can have a hero image, which are a consistent size width wise so I wanted specific sized images for that.

-My first attempt was good, but I need to do more as I wasn't using the `sizes` attribute correctly, thats where this handy bookmarklet called [RespImageLint - Linter for Responsive Images](https://ausi.github.io/respimagelint/) helped out.
+My first attempt was good, but I needed to do more as I wasn't using the `sizes` attribute correctly, thats where this handy bookmarklet called [RespImageLint - Linter for Responsive Images](https://ausi.github.io/respimagelint/) helped out.
 It evaluated where I was going wrong and suggest changes.
 Responsive images on my site is still not 100% perfect but its far better.

 After is all said and done this was the final result of all my work.